4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/12-How_much_the_wedding_costs/README.md

 ## Example:

-For example, if the user says that **20 people** are attending the wedding, returned price should be **4000**.
+For example, if the user says that **20 people** are attending the wedding, the returned price should be **4000**.

 ## 💡 Hints:

 + Use a conditional `if...else` statement to divide your code and assign the variable `price` to the appropriate value.

-+ Divide and Conquer: breaking a problem up into smaller pieces that are easier to solve
++ Divide and Conquer: breaking a problem up into smaller pieces that are easier to solve.